zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 MCAS relies on only a single angle of attack sensor, instead of two.
 An angle of attack sensor helps warn pilots of a possibility of them losing control of the plane due to lack of lift (causing stall).
 Pilots are usually able to handle when the sensors are malfunctioning, however MCAS makes it a much larger problem.
 In both of the fatal accidents, MCAS was automatically switched on because of incorrect data from the single sensor (The Washington Post).

 Pilots can temporarily switch MCAS off, however the system will restart and continue to work if the sensor continues to warn pilots of stalls.
-MCAS cannot ever been overriden by the pilots.
+MCAS cannot ever been overridden by the pilots.
 The pilots lost control of the plane during the Ethiopian Airlines and Lion Air flights as the system was continuously fed inaccurate data from the sensor indicating that there are stalls, and they were unable to pitch up when needed, causing both flights to dive into the sea (The Verge).

 Other flaws also contributed to the incident: